-Grasp a deeper understanding of the world of wine, from grape growing, wine making, styles and regions.
-You'll learn how to taste and assess wine professionally using the internationally recognised WSET Systematic Approach to Tasting Wine® (SAT).
+Build a deeper understanding of wine, from grape growing and wine making to styles and regions.
+You learn how to taste and assess wine using the internationally recognised WSET Systematic Approach to Tasting Wine® (SAT).

 During this course you'll learn to: